thebotcat/thebotcat/README.md

 # Thebotcat
-Thebotcat is a general purpose, highly configurable discord bot, with features that include:
+Thebotcat is a general purpose, highly configurable discord bot with a focus on administration and fun.

+Features include:
 - administration such as locking channels, muting, kicking, and banning
 - music commands
 - interactive commands such as `rps` (rock-paper-scissors) and `calc` (to evaluate a mathematical expression)